Medically reviewed by Mary Lucas, RN

 No matter how you’re trying to get tan this summer — creams and lotions, indoor booths or even traditional outdoor sunbathing — you’re putting your body at some kind of risk.

 Though getting a tan isn’t recommended, there are legitimate, scientifically verified ways to improve your skin’s appearance.
-Hers offers treatments for anti-aging and acne that utilize Tretinoin, a Vitamin A derivative that’s been proven to accelerate skin turnover rates and increase collagen.
+Hims offers treatments for anti-aging and acne that utilize Tretinoin, a vitamin A derivative that’s been proven to accelerate skin turnover rates and increase collagen.